tffnyzhang/Tiffany_BlueStamp_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-For my starter project I put together a small lightbulb circuit that includes different colors.
-The main components include the circuitboard, three switches, each for a color, and the lightbulb.
-The process for putting this project together was simply me sticking the lightbulb and switches where they go on the circuitboard and then soldering them on the circuitboard.
+For my starter project I put together a small lightbulb that can light up different colors.
+The components of this project include:
+- a circuitboard, which is where all the other components connect and is pretty much the power system for the lightbulb
+- the lightbulb
+- three switches, each switch controls a color
+Once the lightbulb is plugged in, each switch can be turned on to make the lightbulb different color.
+The circuitboard has circuits that connect everything to the lightbulb, and is the reason why the lightbulb works in the first place.
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.